p4tc-dev/docs/scriptable-why-p4tc.md

 switches([ref2][], [ref6][], [ref7][], etc).
 For this reason we will stick to using *flower* to provide context for P4TC.

-The diagram below illustrates a high level overview of TC (Match-Action Table) MAT runtime offload for the flower classifier (all the other offloadable classifiers follow the same semantics).
+The diagram below illustrates a high level overview of TC MAT runtime offload for the flower classifier (all the other offloadable classifiers follow the same semantics).
 <img align="left" width="400" height="600" src="./images/why-p4tc/tc-flower-offload.png">
 The example demonstrates a user adding a table entry on the ingress of device *eth0* to match a packet with header fields *ethernet type ip, ip protocol SCTP